Exploring Sasbachwalden in the Black Forest, Germany

 Day Trips from Sasbachwalden

 - Baden Baden, a spa town (with traditional Roman baths) is about a 35-minute drive away.
 Take a trip here to enjoy museums, gardens and exploring this upmarket town.
-It also plenty of hiking routes.
+It also has plenty of hiking routes.

 - Gengenbach – its medieval old town centre is full of half-timbered houses and its town hall becomes the world’s largest Advent Calendar at Christmas time.
 Gengenbach is about a 30-minute drive from Sasbachwalden.